Decode Issue Unit (DIU)

 either invalid, dispatching this cycle, or already dispatched.

-The FIFO is reset on squash_sub.val (an external squash from an XU) and
+The FIFO is reset on ctrl_flow_sub.redirect_val (an external redirect from

-cleared on squash_pub_val_comb (an internal squash from a JAL/JALR dispatch
+an XU) and cleared on ctrl_flow_pub_val_comb (an internal redirect from a

 Instruction Check Stages